HJReachability/meta_fastrack/README.md

 # Meta-FaSTrack
 Meta-planning + Fast and Safe Tracking (FaSTrack): effectively blending fast planning methods with slower, reacbability-based safety guarantees for online safe trajectory planning.
+Please refer to our ICRA 2018 [paper](https://arxiv.org/abs/1710.04731) for technical details.

+**NOTE:** This repository is going under a major refactor to ensure efficiency and continuing reliability.
+In the meantime, please check out a much more stable version of the original FaSTrack idea [here](https://github.com/HJReachability/fastrack/).

 ## Repository organization
 All code in this repository is written in the Robot Operating System (ROS) framework, and as such is broken up into atomic packages that implement specific functionality.
 The `ros/` directory is the root workspace, and individual packages live inside the `ros/src/` directory.